kirkabbott1/BigOrithms/readme.md

 Does your function work with negative numbers?
 If arrayOfInts is [-10, -10, 1, 3, 2][−10,−10,1,3,2] we should return 300300 (which we get by taking -10 * -10 * 3−10∗−10∗3).

 We can do this in O(n)O(n) time and O(1)O(1) space.

+### MergedMeeting
+#### Your company built an in-house calendar tool.
+You want to add a feature to see the times in a day when everyone is available.

+To do this, you’ll need to know when any team is having a meeting.
+In HiCal, a meeting is stored as objects ↴ with attributes startTime and endTime .
+These integers represent the number of 30-minute blocks past 9:00am.

+Write a function mergeRanges() that takes an array of meeting time ranges and returns an array of condensed ranges.

+Do not assume the meetings are in order.
+The meeting times are coming from multiple teams.

+Write a solution that's efficient even when we can't put a nice upper bound on the numbers representing our time ranges.
+Here we've simplified our times down to the number of 30-minute slots past 9:00 am.
+But we want the function to work even for very large numbers, like Unix timestamps.
+In any case, the spirit of the challenge is to merge meetings where startTime and endTime don't have an upper bound.

+Make sure that your function won't "leave out" the last meeting.

+We can do this in O(n\lg{n})O(nlgn) time.